efokschaner/vscode-remote-udp-tunnel/test-workspace/README.md

 Contains a small UDP echo server and test client for experimentation.

+`test-proxies.js` runs our upd proxy machinery without vscode.

-Other testing can be performed with `iperf3`.
+Performance testing can be done with `iperf3`.
 Eg.

 In the remote environment: